cherenkov-plenoscope/plenopy/README.md

 # plenopy
-analysis for Atmospheric Cherenkov Plenoscope (ACP) responses
+analysis for the Atmospheric Cherenkov Plenoscope (ACP) cosmic gamma ray detector.

 ### This will blow your mind...
 if you are used to Imaging Atmospheric Cherenkov Telescopes (IACT)s.